 Nairobi is also the main airline hub to most other African countries and destinations.
 There are plenty of private and public transportation options for traveling between Nairobi and other Kenyan cities by public transportation, such as buses destined for country and long distance travel, minibuses, and the recently launched Standard Gauge Railway.
 Minibuses (also known as matatus) are the most common mode of transport used by Kenyans coming to Nairobi.
-In light of global travel restrictions, we are advising all clients to regularly review the Government of Ireland advice at www.gov.ie/, travel advice from the Department of Foreign Affairs, business continuity advice from the Department of Enterprise, Trade and Employment and the World Health Organisation website.

-Get ready to do business in Kenya
+Get ready to do business in Kenya (continued)

-(continued)